-- and be positioned so that the lines before and after the roll are of equal length.
-For deductions see 6.7.1.6. - 6.8.15.2.The start and finish of the figure and the bottoms (or tops if the figure is reversed) of the two loops must be at the same altitude.
+B.9.15.2.
+The start and finish of the figure and the bottoms (or tops if the figure is reversed) of the two loops must be at the same altitude.
 However, if there are multiple rolls flown on the last 45 degree line, that line may project above or below the looping portions and exit at a different altitude than the entry altitude of the figure.

-- 6.8.15.3.
-The radius of the part-loop between 45 degree and horizontal need not equal the radii of the loops of the Horizontal 8 itself.
-A common fault is to fly these part-loops as drawn in the catalogue symbol, which means with a corner.
-This must be downgraded.
-(Figure 34). - 6.8.16.
-Family 7.8.9 7.8.16 Horizontal Super 8's - 6.8.16.1.Besides possessing the unique characteristic of containing three 45 degree lines on which rolls may potentially be placed, these sub-families should be judged as 7.8.1 to 7.8.8 but with the addition of an extra 45° line. - 6.8.16.2.Radii of the entry/exit 1/8th loops must be equal and the radii of the two 3/4 loops must be equal.
-However, the radii of the entry/exit 1/8th loops need not equal the radii of the internal 3/4 loops.
-The two 3/4 loops must have the same diameter and occur at the same altitude.
-Any rolls placed on any 45° line must be centred.
-The horizontal entry/exit lines must coincide with the top and bottom of the loops, except when the first or last 45° lines contain multiple linked, unlinked or opposite rolls, when they may be
+B.9.16.
+Family 7.8.9 - 7.8.16 - Horizontal Super 8's

+B.9.16.1.
+Besides possessing the unique characteristic of containing three 45 degree lines on which rolls may potentially be placed, these sub-families should be judged as 7.8.1 to 7.8.8 but with the addition of an extra 45° line.

-- extended (not shortened) above or below the extreme of the $\frac{3}{4}$ looping segments.
-Shortening of a line, as in Figure 35, should be penalised by up to 2 points. - 6.8.17.
-Family 7.8.17 7.8.22 Vertical 8's - 6.8.17.1.
+B.9.16.2.
+The two 3/4 loops must have the same radius and occur at the same altitude.
+The entry and exit 1/8 loops must have a reasonable and constant radius, but are not required to be the same size as either the 3/4 loops or each other.
+Any rolls placed on any 45 degree line must be centred.
+The horizontal entry/exit lines must coincide with the top and bottom of the loops, except when the first or last 45 degree lines contain multiple linked, unlinked or opposite rolls, when they may be extended (not shortened) above or below the extreme of the 3/4 looping segments.
+Shortening of a line, as in Figure 36, should be penalised by up to 2 points.

+B.9.17.
+Family 7.8.17 - 7.8.22 - Vertical 8's

+- B.9.17.1.
 These figures are performed by flying two loops, one above the other.
 Sub-family 7.8.17-7.8.20 is composed of two loops, both above or both below the entry altitude.
 Sub-family 7.8.21 7.8.22 is composed of one loop above and one loop below the entry altitude.
-In either case the entry and exit altitudes must be the same. - 6.8.17.2.
+In either case the entry and exit altitudes must be the same. - B.9.17.2.
 These figures may be combined with various types of half rolls.
 When a roll is performed between the loops, there is no line before or after the roll.
 However the roll is flown on a horizontal line which begins as soon as the first loop is finished.
 As soon as the roll is finished, the next loop must begin immediately.
 Adding a line at either of these points is at least a two (2) points deduction depending on the length of the line.
 These figures are to be graded using the same criteria as full loops.

 Additionally, both loops must be of the same size.
-Unless there is a roll between the loops, they must be directly above one another.
-(Figure 36)
+Unless there is a